kiwi0fruit/pandoctools/docs/atom.md

 See [Open fonts](https://github.com/kiwi0fruit/open-fonts) for [serif](https://github.com/kiwi0fruit/open-fonts#best-serif) and [sans serif](https://github.com/kiwi0fruit/open-fonts#best-sans-serif) fonts.

-PS: If you are interested in beautiful fonts and on Windows take a look at [MacType](https://github.com/kiwi0fruit/open-fonts#mactype) font rendering engine.
+If you are interested in beautiful fonts and on Windows take a look at [MacType](https://github.com/kiwi0fruit/open-fonts#mactype) font rendering engine.

 # Atom packages for right Pandoctools experience